ColeParsons1/CSS/README.md

 ## Load and create product from stripe

-- Go to `Create Product` route in `Products` dropdown [You must be a superuser]
+- Go to `Create Product` route in `clients` dropdown [You must be a superuser]
-- On the left side there should be a button `Get Products From Stripe` this button will pull all the products associated with the stripe account. [demo](./products/static/products/demo/load-stripe-product.png)
+- On the left side there should be a button `Get clients From Stripe` this button will pull all the clients associated with the stripe account. [demo](./clients/static/clients/demo/load-stripe-product.png)
-  - There will be product list, you can create a product by clicking the `Create` button. [demo](./products/static/products/demo/create-product.png)
+  - There will be product list, you can create a product by clicking the `Create` button. [demo](./clients/static/clients/demo/create-product.png)
 - On the right side you will see the local product list and a button `Edit`.
   - You can edit a product from here.
-[ID is not editable] [demo](./products/static/products/demo/edit-product.png)
+[ID is not editable] [demo](./clients/static/clients/demo/edit-product.png)

 <br />

-> Sample product page generated for [Air ZOOM Pegasus](./products/templates/products/product-air-zoom-pegasus.json), assets loaded from [here](./products/static/products/product-air-zoom-pegasus)
+> Sample product page generated for [Air ZOOM Pegasus](./clients/templates/clients/product-air-zoom-pegasus.json), assets loaded from [here](./clients/static/clients/product-air-zoom-pegasus)

 <br />